Why is National Health Center Week important?

 Is National Health Center Week officially recognized?

 In recent years, Congress has unanimously passed resolutions calling upon the nation to celebrate National Health Center Week and recognize the contributions of America’s Community Health Centers.
 The President of the United States has also issued formal proclamations in tribute to the occasion.
-Organizations are encouraged to work with their state primary care association and local governing bodies to secure proclamations celebrating the role of Community Health Centers in expanding access to affordable and quality care in their communities.
+Organizations are encouraged to work with their state Primary Care Association and local governing bodies to secure proclamations celebrating the role of Community Health Centers in expanding access to affordable and quality care in their communities.
 Click here to learn more about seeking public and civic support.

 Why is National Health Center Week observed in August?